zargarzadehm/oracle-core/docs/Stake-Slashing-Pool-Spec.md

 #### Output #1
 The [Epoch Preparation](<#Stage-Epoch-Preparation>) box with the new datapoint

+#### Output #2
+A collector payment box which holds Ergs equal to the result of the `Collector Payout Function`.

-#### Output #2+
+#### Output #3+
-Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the margin of error, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).
+Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the margin of error.

-The equation for the amount of Ergs inside each payment box can be found in *Successful Oracle Epoch Payout Function* in the preamble.
+The amount of Ergs is based off of the `Oracle Post Price` which is hardcoded into the contracts.

 ### Action Conditions
 1. Collecting datapoints can only be performed by one of the hard-coded oracles.